-When you create a new website for your business, there’s a lot to do.
-You have to decide on a domain name, figure out your site design, and write the pages.
-There are pictures to be taken and plugins to install.
+There’s so much to do when you develop a new website for your business.
+You need to decide on a domain name, figure out your site design, and create the content.
+There are pictures to be uploaded and plugins to install.
 Your main goal is to make the site active, so you can start converting visitors into customers as fast as possible.

-With all that going on, new site owners often do a poor job addressing search engine optimization (SEO), and some ignore it completely.
+With all that going on, new site owners often do poorly addressing search engine optimization (SEO) and some completely ignore it.

 Instead, online entrepreneurs should make SEO their highest priority.

-Search engines like Google and Bing have sophisticated algorithms that determine where your site ends up in user’s search results.
-If you have a high ranking, your site will be listed near the top.
-If your site has a low ranking, the link to it will be buried in one of the later pages.
+Search engines like Google and Bing have sophisticated algorithms that determine where your site ends up in users’ search results.
+Your site will be listed near the top if you have a high ranking.
+If your site has a low ranking, this will drop it on the second page of Google.

-Since it’s rare for users to look beyond the first page of results, a low ranking means you won’t get much traffic, which will bring you fewer conversions.
+Since it’s rare for users to look beyond the first page of results, a low ranking means you won’t get much traffic, bringing you fewer conversions.

 So, how to make sure your site has a high ranking?
 The answer is SEO.

-If you implement a strong SEO strategy and take periodic steps to keep it current, you’ll consistently see more traffic, and, in turn, generate more sales for your business.
+If you implement a strong SEO strategy and take periodic steps to keep it updated, you’ll consistently see more traffic and, in turn, generate more sales for your business.

-In this article, we’re going to examine six of the most common SEO mistakes made by small business owners:
+This article will examine six of the most common SEO mistakes that small business owners make.

 - Failing to Provide High-Quality Content